-God is pleased last now if you're struggling to pray there are multiple resources that might help you here we have the anglican prayer book which you can pray daily morning and night because it contains prayers every day Monday to Sunday morning and night there's this book here called the valley of vision which contains a collection of great puritan prayers I found these two books helpful especially because I'm a man of few words and these books give me the words to pray if you need to pray with other people for accountability or to give you motivation then you can come to prayer night on Wednesday or form a prayer triplet with your friends at church
+[25:41] God is pleased to pray there are multiple resources that might help you here we have the anglican prayer book which you can pray daily morning and night because it contains prayers every day, Monday to Sunday, morning and night.

+There's this book here called The Valley of Vision, which contains a collection of great Puritan prayers.
+I found these two books helpful, especially because I'm a man of few words, and these books give me the words to pray.

+If you need to pray with other people for accountability or to give you motivation, then you can come to prayer night on Wednesday or form a prayer triplet with your friends at church.

-I have a prayer triplet that meets monthly for two hours three of us to confess to each other and to pray for one another I find it immensely helpful or invite me to pray together with you if you come to me and say hey Ricky I'm eager to do 15 minute morning prayer three times a week at 730 before school or before work would you like to join me I'd be inclined to say yeah let's pray pray and pray regularly friends God has given us the ultimate gift the unmerited gift in the fullness of his son we receive grace after grace let us offer our lives and our money and our prayers as the living sacrifice holy and pleasing to
+I have a prayer triplet that meets monthly for two hours, three of us, to confess to each other and to pray for one another.
+I find it immensely helpful.

+Or invite me to pray together with you.
+If you come to me and say, Hey, Ricky, I'm eager to do 15-minute morning prayer three times a week at 7.30 before school or before work.

+[27:08] Would you like to join me?
+I'd be inclined to say, Yeah, let's pray.
+Pray and pray regularly.

+Friends, God has given us the ultimate gift, the unmerited gift.
+In the fullness of His Son, we receive grace after grace.

+Let us offer our lives and our money and our prayers as a living sacrifice, holy and pleasing to God.

-God let's pray father thank you that you are the God of grace the God of gifts thank you for giving us the ultimate gift which we don't deserve your son Jesus help us through your holy spirit that we may offer our holy lives as a pleasing sacrifice holy and pleasing to you in Jesus our true high priest we pray amen for Im out
+Let's pray.
+Father, thank you that you are the God of grace, the God of gifts.

+Thank you for giving us the ultimate gift which we don't deserve, your Son, Jesus.
+Help us through your Holy Spirit that we may offer our holy lives as a pleasing sacrifice, holy and pleasing to you.